jjshoots/PyFlyt/docs/_sources/documentation/core/aviary.md.txt

 ...
 ```

-In the first sample, when arranged in accending order, we get a list of `looprates = [30, 60, 120]`.
+In the first sample, when arranged in ascending order, we get a list of `looprates = [30, 60, 120]`.
 When we do `looprate[1:] / looprate[:-1]`, we get `[2, 2]`, which is all integers.
 This is valid.

-In the second sample, when arranged in accending order, this list is `looprates = [30, 40, 120]`.
+In the second sample, when arranged in ascending order, this list is `looprates = [30, 40, 120]`.
 Similarly, when we do `looprate[1:] / looprate[:-1]`, we get `[1.25, 3]`, which is __not__ all integers.
 This is __invalid__.